Abou Ouattara

-Ben Qadir Abou Ouattara (born 26 December 1999) is a professional footballer who last played for Moldovan Super Liga club Sheriff Tiraspol as a right winger.
+Ben Qadir Abou Ouattara (born 26 December 1999) is a professional footballer who plays for TOPLYGA club Džiugas Telšiai as a right winger.
 Born in Côte d'Ivoire, he represents the Burkina Faso national team.

 Club career

 He played for Salitas, Horoya AC and KV Mechelen.
 In January 2019 he moved on loan to Lille B for six months, with an option to buy.

 On 22 July 2021, he signed a three-year contract with Ligue 2 club Valenciennes.

 On 20 June 2022, Sheriff Tiraspol announced the signing of Ouattara.

+On 18 March 2026, TOPLYGA club Džiugas Telšiai announced the signing of Ouattara, with Ouattara joining I Lyga club Atmosfera on loan for the first half of the 2026 season.

 International career

 He made his international debut for Burkina Faso in 2018.